evkx/evkx.github.io/content/models/bmw/i5/i5_xDrive40/_index.md

 {{< sitefiguresized thumb="models/bmw/i5/i5_xdrive40/headlights_1_st.jpg" title="BMW i5 xDrive40" width="3000" height="2000"  >}}

-## Advanced driver assistance systems
+## Advanced Driver Assistance Systems

-The BMW i5 xDrive40 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The BMW i5 xDrive40 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety systems

-The BMW i5 xDrive40 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
-This system helps to prevent a vehicle's wheels from locking up during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the BMW i5 xDrive40, this system prevents the wheels from locking during braking.

-The BMW i5 xDrive40 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the BMW i5 xDrive40, is a system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The BMW i5 xDrive40 has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
-This system helps to prevent the car from getting out of its lane.
-In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the BMW i5 xDrive40, this system helps prevent the vehicle from drifting out of its lane.
+It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Rear Cross Traffic Alert**](../../../../technology/driverassistance/rearcrosstrafficalert/) is an optional driver assist system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.
+[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/) : An Optional system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

-[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is an optional driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Optional on the BMW i5 xDrive40, is a driver assist system to help drivers avoid or mitigate frontal collisions.

-The BMW i5 xDrive40 has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
-This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
+[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the BMW i5 xDrive40, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is an optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.
+[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) : Optional on the BMW i5 xDrive40, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.

 ### Driving Automation